seven1m/bible_parser/README.md

 # BibleXML

-This is a library for parsing different bible XML formats.
+This is a Ruby library for parsing different bible XML formats.

 For now, it supports USFX.
 But other formats are coming soon.